bstrauss84/openshift-install-configs/installation-configs/aws/ipi/connected-ha-single-nic/README.md

-# AWS — IPI — Connected — HA — Single NIC
+# AWS — IPI — Connected — HA — Existing VPC (Multi-AZ)

-**Installer-provisioned** AWS cluster with 3 control-plane and 3 worker nodes.
+**Installer-provisioned** cluster in your **existing VPC** with 3 control-plane and 3 worker nodes.
-The installer creates the VPC, subnets, security groups, and load balancers unless you supply your own.
+You provide the subnet IDs; the installer creates the LBs/SGs/NLB/ALB in that VPC.

 ## Files
 - `install-config.yaml`
 - `scenario.yaml`

 ## Notes
-- **AWS ELB/ALB are managed by the installer**; no VIPs are specified in AWS IPI `install-config.yaml`.
+- **No VIPs in AWS IPI**; ELB/ALB/NLB are managed by the installer.
-- Set the `region` and (optionally) AZs, instance types, and rootVolume.
-- SSH key must be **public**; pullSecret must be **single-line JSON**.
+- List **all subnets** (private and public) you want to use under `platform.aws.subnets`.
+- `machineNetwork` must encompass the subnets you supply.
+- Region/instance types/root volume can be tuned with `defaultMachinePlatform`.